Epidural pain relief during labour

 An epidural is done with you either sitting up on the edge of a bed/couch (more common) or lying on your side.
 You will need to be in a slightly curled-up slouched position to make the procedure easier.
 The doctor will find the right place on your back by feeling for your hip bones and the bones of your spine.

 Your back will be cleaned with sterile liquid or spray, and a drape applied, to prevent infection.
 The doctor should talk the procedure through with you as it is happening – nothing should be a surprise!
-You should also communicate with the doctor – if you have discomfort or a contraction during the procedure, let them know.
+You should also communicate with the doctor, and if you have discomfort or a contraction during the procedure, let them know.

 You will get a small injection to the skin at the start – this is a local anaesthetic, which numbs the skin, so the actual epidural needle itself won’t hurt (although it may feel like pushing or pressure on the back).
 Epidurals should not be painful but may be a little uncomfortable.